 7. Khao Soi Curry (45 THB) at Khao Soi Maesai

 There will always be a discussion where you can find the best khao soi in Chiang Mai.
 We actually made an article about the best khao soi in Chiang Mai.
 Fact is that Khao Soy Maesai can be seen as one of the top khao soi restaurants in Chiang Mai.
 During the limited opening times (08:00 - 16:00), the restaurant is packed with both locals as tourists, who want to enjoy a delicious version of this Northern Thai speciality.
 A must-visit if you are in Chiang Mai!

 Khao Soi Chicken Leg (45 THB)

 There you have it, our list of the best curries in Chiang Mai.
 All these restaurants are listed in our food recommendations app called TopTravelFoods.
 This app is completely free and is available for both iOS and Android.
 Instead of only recommend good restaurants, TopTravelFoods recommends the best food these amazing restaurants have to offer.
 So when you are on your trip to Chiang Mai, you never have figure out what is good or not.
 Just simply see the rated and reviewed dishes, recommended by fellow-food-lovers.
 Would you like to know what people think of all these restaurants?
 Download the app now.
-Here you can also find all the restaurant information you need, such as opening times, location, menu, atmosphere pictures and prices.
+Or when you are on a desktop, you can start exploring the best local food in Chiang Mai.